AUTs and Settings

 Qt-based Applications

-On Unix, even when using a shell script as the AUT, you must make the actual executable that will be run known to Squish.
-Squish will only hook into programs started by the AUT that are white-listed.
-When using a shell script as the AUT, the actual application binary, which Squish must hook into, will be started by the script and not directly by Squish.
-White-listing is easily done by simply adding the executable as known AUT to Squish by mapping its path or by adding its path to the AUT Path list.
+On Unix, when using a shell script as the AUT to start other binary executables, you must make those executables known to Squish.
+Squish will only hook into child-processes started by the shell script that are white-listed.
+White-listing is done by adding the executable as Mapped AUT, or by adding its path to the AUT Path list.
 Either method can be done in the squishide or by using Squish's command line tools.
 For more information, see AUT Paths and Mapped AUTs.

 On Unix and macOS, using a shell script works as expected, assuming the actual application's executable is known to Squish.